utkarshkoushik/engage-demo/README.md

 5. For example -> ```REACT_APP_DJANGO_URL=https://localhost:9000/ REACT_APP_SOCKET_URL=https://localhost:5000 npm start```
 6. This shall run the react server on https://localhost:3000.
 7. You can visit https://localhost:3000 on your browser to see the website in action. <br />
-***Note - please allow the website to show notifications which is by default off in most of the broswers.***